80 Bolivar Drive, at the foot of Bancroft Way (between Ashby and University Avenues) - Southwest Berkeley

 Wetlands and Aquatic Park Lake, serving as bird and fish habitat (no fishing is permitted in the park)

-Water sports, such as rowing, canoeing, and water-skiing on the mile-long lagoon; no motorized model boats or yachts
+Water sports, such as rowing, kayaking, and canoeing and water-skiing on the mile-long lagoon; no motorized model boats or yachts

 Hiking and biking on trails around lake